Roselyn Schneider Eisner Prizes in Photo-Imaging

 Description.
 The Eisner Prizes in Photo-Imaging contest is open to all UC Berkeley graduates and undergraduates of any major.

 Prize Amounts.
 Awards of at least $2,000 are granted at the judges' discretion.
 Federal financial aid regulations require that all awards received by a student cannot exceed their financial need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid and Scholarships Office attempts first to reduce loan or work aid; fellowships, grants, or scholarships are only reduced as a last resort.

 Deadline.
-Photographs must be hand-delivered by the photographer to the Prizes Office, 210-A Sproul Hall, no later than Friday, February 22, 2013 at 4 p.m.
-The photographer's name must not appear on the entry.
+Photographs need to be hand-delivered by the photographer to the Prizes Office, 210-A Sproul Hall, no later than Friday, February 21, 2014 at 4 p.m.
+The photographer's name must not appear on the entry; see the Eisner Photo-Imaging Prize Rules for submission details.
 After winners are announced, all photographs must be picked up by mid-May.

 History of the Prize.
 In 1963, Samuel Marks established an endowment of $250,000 for the advancement of the arts on the Berkeley campus, in memory of his stepdaughter, Roselyn Schneider Eisner, an artist and sculptor.
 The Chancellor's Advisory Committee on the Arts recommended the money be used to establish prizes in each of the Creative Arts.

 - You may submit 1 to 3 black-and-white or color images.
 Submissions must be anonymous.
 On the back of the images, include a label with the last four digits of your student ID number and the total number of photographic images you're entering (e.g., "1 of 3," "2 of 3," "3 of 3").